Strategic Innovation AI

 • The Evaluation: Understanding what success will look like after the completion of your AI deployment is essential, and coming to an agreement on the definition across your team is no small feat.
 One thing is certain, though, both the monetary and non-monetary metrics matter.
 The strategic innovation of your organization will drive competitiveness, differentiation, increased customer satisfaction, and ROI.
 Executives and leaders care about the opportunities that strategic innovation gleans for their organizations.
 In fact, according to our own research with Harris Poll, 71% report that their company measures the ROI of an AI project using soft benefits.
 These soft benefits can be just as essential as monetary ones, considering that 68% rank improved CX as ‘very important’ when evaluating AI for contact centers.
 It’s important to ask how does this strategic innovation set us up for success for years to come?

 According to Accenture’s Build-to-scale Report, companies strategically scaling AI have nearly 2x the success rate and 3x the return from AI investments, versus companies pursuing siloed proof of concepts.
 Done correctly, AI can lead to remarkable results.
 Done poorly or not strategically, it can lead to wasted time, money and efforts..
 I hope that this ‘Strategic Innovation’ model helps you make the right decision.
-For more, check out our eBook on how to drive successful digital transformation for customer experience.
+For more, check out this interview with Lisa Michaud, Director of Product Management at Interactions where she shares how technology and communication blend together, finding practical ways of how AI can support your company’s goals.